Travel Nepal

 underline with arrow

-There are plenty of activities on offer in Kathmandu, and the city is a starting point for a most tours and a number of great treks.
+There are plenty of activities on offer in Kathmandu, and the city is a starting point for most tours and several great treks.

 The Kathmandu Valley